Position: Beyond Euclidean -- Foundation Models Should Embrace Non-Euclidean Geometries: Foundation Models Should Embrace Non-Euclidean Geometries

-In the context of foundational models, we are concerned with global distance-preserving embeddings, as computing the distance between any pairs of token embeddings is crucial for model training.
-As a result, the Nash Embedding Theorem is not applicable since global distortion could still arise from isometric embeddings between Riemannian manifolds.
-For this reason, by ``isometry'', we refer to those between metric spaces, which captures the (bi-Lipschitz) distortion critical for foundational model embeddings.
-For more details on distortion and isometric embeddings, see \cref{nash_embedding}.
+We are concerned with global distance-preserving embeddings for foundational models, as the distance between any pair of token embeddings is crucial for model training.
+Thus, \textbf{the Nash Embedding Theorem is not applicable} since global distortion could still arise from isometric embeddings between Riemannian manifolds.
+For this reason, by ``isometry'', we refer to those between metric spaces.
+See \cref{nash_embedding} for more details.
+As the Nash Embedding Theorem is not applicable, Euclidean embeddings suffer from several limitations, which we detail below.

-\textbf{Dimensionality.} High dimensionality is often required to embed complex structures in Euclidean space with low distortion.
-The following theorem demonstrates the distortion-dimension trade-off that Euclidean embeddings face even in the simple case of unweighted token relationships / self-attention, in the form of complete graphs. \begin{theorem}(\citet{matousek2002lectures}) Let $X$ be an $n$-point metric space with uniform distance $1$, i.e., an unweighted complete graph with $n$ nodes.
-For $\epsilon > 0$, the minimal $d$ such that $X$ can be embedded into $\R^d$ with distortion $(1+\epsilon)$ is $d = \Omega\left(\frac{\log(n)}{\epsilon^2\log(1/\epsilon)}\right)$ \end{theorem} For any $p<2$, $\epsilon^2\log(1/\epsilon)$ tends to $0$ at a faster rate than $\epsilon^p$ as $\epsilon\to 0$.
-As a result, \cref{min_dim} implies that $d$ grows \textit{near-quadratically} with respect to inverse distortion, even when embedding simple structures.
-Furthermore, note that \emph{any} un-weighted graph with $n$ nodes can be isometrically embedded into an unweighted complete graph with $n$ nodes.
+\textbf{Dimensionality.} Euclidean space requires high dimensionality to embed complex structures with low distortion, which ties directly to high demand for model size and computational resources.
+The following theorem shows the distortion-dimension tradeoff for Euclidean embeddings even in the simple case of unweighted token relationships, in the form of complete graphs. \begin{theorem}(\citet{matousek2002lectures}) Let $X$ be an $n$-point metric space with uniform distance $1$, i.e., an unweighted complete graph with $n$ nodes.
+For $\epsilon > 0$, the minimal $d$ such that $X$ can be embedded into $\R^d$ with distortion $(1+\epsilon)$ is $d = \Omega\left(\frac{\log(n)}{\epsilon^2\log(1/\epsilon)}\right)$ \end{theorem} For any $p<2$, $\epsilon^2\log(1/\epsilon)$ tends to $0$ faster than $\epsilon^p$ as $\epsilon\to 0$.
+As a result, \cref{min_dim} implies that $d$ grows \textit{near-quadratically} w.r.t. inverse distortion.
+Furthermore, \emph{any} unweighted graph with $n$ nodes can be isometrically embedded into an unweighted complete graph with $n$ nodes.
 Thus \cref{min_dim} implies the same dimensionality issue for embedding any unweighted graph in Euclidean space.